 Registered Staff Hours

 This facility earned a solid overall grade as described above, but we really wanted to emphasize its nearly flawless inspection reports in recent years.
-We awarded them an impressive grade of A in this category.
+We awarded them an impressive grade of A+ in this category.
 Inspection ratings weigh several factors, including deficiencies and substantiated complaints.
 You can learn more about each of these issues by obtaining copies of nursing homes' inspection reports.
 Amazingly, this was one of the few nursing homes in the country that had no deficiencies whatsoever on its inspection report.
 This is very impressive.
-This is really what you like to see in this important metric.
+This is certainly a good sign for the quality of care at this nursing home.

 Does this page answer your questions about Dierks Healthcare & Rehabilitation Center?